Skip to content

 Coffee Tasting Tips

-While Merlo undertake formal structured ‘coffee cupping’ sessions on an ongoing basis, the enjoyment of coffee tasting is not confined to cupping alone.
+While Merlo undertakes formal structured ‘coffee cupping’ sessions on an ongoing basis, the enjoyment of coffee tasting is not confined to cupping alone.
+Many factors can influence the taste of the coffee and how enjoyable it is.
+Additionally, everyone’s tastebuds are unique and so have different preferences regarding the ‘perfect cup’.

-You can evaluate a coffee at any time using the following criteria.
+You can evaluate your coffee at any time using the following criteria:

 Flavour